bogdan-sobol/xp-time-manager/README.md

-# XP Time Manager 🎮⏱️
+# XP Time Manager

-![XP Time Manager Screenshot](./src/views/img/readme/application_screenshot.png) *XP Time Manager main interface*
+![XP Time Manager Screenshot](./src/views/img/readme/application_screenshot.png)

+*XP Time Manager main interface*

+## 🚧 Project Status
+This project is under active development.
+While it's functional for basic use, expect regular updates and improvements.

 ## Overview
 XP Time Manager is a unique productivity application that gamifies time tracking by incorporating Minecraft-inspired gaming elements.
 Turn your daily tasks into an engaging experience where you earn XP, level up, and track your productivity progress just like in Minecraft!